Here is a review of two of his books that clearly show his deep attachment to India.

 Ruskin thinks highly of the Postman.
 He feels that he qualifies to be a philosopher of life because of his exposure to the joys and sorrows of people.

-The writer also gives us some information about how difficult and dangerous it was to deliver mails a century ago.
-The mail-runners used to carry mails across several miles by crossing through jungles and chasing away wild animals.
+The writer also gives us some information about how difficult and dangerous it was to deliver mail a century ago.
+The mail-runners used to carry mail across several miles by crossing through jungles and chasing away wild animals.
 Then the mail was distributed by postmen dressed in neat and elegant uniforms.

-4 stories from Ruskin’s book – MEMORIES OF HILLS AND DALES
+Stories from Ruskin Bond’s book – MEMORIES OF HILLS AND DALES

 Ruskin’s stories have a place for all – mountains, hills, valleys, trees, flowers, birds, animals, and people.
 Any of these can be the main subject of his stories.